 Prior to enrollment, the Investigator, or a designee will complete the informed consent procedures with potentially eligible participants.
-After the participant (and his/her legally acceptable representative, if applicable) has signed the ICF, and following confirmation by the Investigator that the participant has satisfied all inclusion / exclusion criteria, eligible participants will be included in the study and randomized by IRT.
+After the participant has signed the ICF and (if applicable) after the participant has signed the assent form, and following confirmation by the Investigator that the participant has satisfied all inclusion / exclusion criteria, eligible participants will be included in the study and randomized by the Interactive Web Response Technology (IVRS/IWRS).
 They will provide their initial blood sample and will be vaccinated according to their IRT assigned study groups.